ribosomal-mRNAiac/Extraction-of-twitter-data-using-tweepy/README.md

 - a CSV file containg the handles of the Twitter Users desired to be extracted.

 Attributes from the tweet status items outputted by the tweepy command are compiled and outputted into a TSV file for each individual Twitter User with columns corresponding to:
-- the tweet_id
+- the tweet id number
 - the User's name
-- the User's twitter id
+- the User's twitter id number
 - the User's twitter handle
 - the date and time at which each tweet was created
 - the full text of each tweet